 If you request to complete a course as pass/no pass or audit, you must petition for approval to change the grade option within the first 10 days of classes.
-If the course has not been approved via petition, the AAO will drop the course from your schedule or, if the drop deadline has passed, apply a withdrawal.
+If the course has not been approved via petition, the Academic and Student Services team will drop the course from your schedule or, if the drop deadline has passed, apply a withdrawal.